 10.2.1.1 Declarative Environment Records

-Each declarative environment record is associated with an ECMAScript program scope containing variable and/or function declarations.
+Each declarative environment record is associated with an ECMAScript program scope containing variable, constant, and/or function declarations.
 A declarative environment record binds the set of identifiers defined by the declarations contained within its scope.